khanlab/labelmerge/docs/contributing/contributing.md

 poetry run labelmerge
 ```

-or you can activate a virtual environment shell and run labelmerge directly:
+or you can activate a virtual environment shell and run Labelmerge directly:

 ```
 poetry shell